 Don’t get me wrong I’ve been there and can tell you that is not the way to record your best time and in an event like Ironman you are going to suffer.

-Get to know what 8 minute mile pace (120secs/400m) feels like, what 7 minute mile pace feels like (105 secs/400), and 6 mins per mile (90 secs / 400m.
-This way you will quickly recognise what pace is good or bad for you.
-To do this you have to practice these different speeds with a watch.
+Get to know then what 8 minute mile pace (or approximately 120secs/400m) feels like, what 7 minute mile pace feels like (approximately 105 secs/400), and 6 mins per mile (approximately 90 secs / 400m) or appropriate paces for yourself.

 This way you will quickly understand a pace that is too fast or hard and one actually that is too easy.
 To do this you have to practice these different speeds – or speeds within your own performance envelope.

 Doing sets such as 10 x 800m at your marathon race pace after a warm-up will start to hammer home this pace and have you intuitively feeling what that pace is like.

 A very important skill if your GPS loses signal or there are no mile markers in the race!